Simone's New Start ~Chapter 16 ~Second Dates &

 “Yes, I enjoy your company.”
 Drew says rubbing her palm.

 “Well, I don’t know.”
-Simone said nervously pulling away her hand from his grasp.
+Simone said nervously pulling away her hand from

 Drew stared at her.